microsoft/winget-cli/doc/Settings.md

 ### pinning

-This feature enables the ability to pin packages to a specific version to prevent the Windows Package Manager from updating them.
+This feature enables the ability to pin packages to prevent the Windows Package Manager from updating them.
 You can enable the feature as shown below.

 ```json